QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 in the data tree, with the explicitly provided configuration taking precedence.

-the process of expanding templates to derive \<intended\> is deterministic and depends solely on the contents of \<running\>.
-The process rules are as follows:
+The rules are as follows:

-*  The value of a node in \<intended\> after template expansion is determined by using precedence to decide where to take the value from.
+*  The value of a node in the expanded configuration is determined by using precedence to decide where to take the value from.

-*  Non-template configuration always has the highest precedence.
+   -  Non-template configuration always has the highest precedence.

-*  When templates are applied to multiple ancestors, the innermost ancestor takes precedence.
+   -  When templates are applied from multiple ancestors and/or self, the innermost (furthest from root) applications takes precedence.

-*  When multiple templates are applied to a particular node, the order of application (as indicated by the client when applying the templates) determines the precedence within that node.
+   -  When multiple templates are applied to a particular node, the order of application (as indicated by the client when applying the templates) determines the precedence within that node.

-If a client has knowledge of the complete contents of \<running\> and \<system\>, it can calculate the exact result of template expansion, independent of the server's operational state.

-Whenever the contents of an applied template is updated in \<running\> or \<system\>, the result of template expansion appears in \<intended\>.

-## Deletion of Templates

-A configuration template can not be deleted if it is currently actively applied to any data node.
-When a client attempts to delete a template definition from read-write datastores (e.g., \<running\> or \<candidate\>) that is in use, the server MUST reject the deletion request with the error-tag value "data-missing", indicating that the template is still in use.

-To successfully delete a template, a client MUST first update the target configuration nodes to remove the template identifier from their "apply-templates" metadata attribute (as described in {{apply-templates}}), and then subsequently delete the template definition itself.

-## Validity of Templates

-The contents of the template alone is not always sufficient to enforce the constraints of the data model.
-Some constraints may depend on configuration outside of the templates to satisfy, e.g., a list may contain a mandatory leaf node which is not defined in the template but explicitly provided by the client.
-However, servers SHOULD parse the template and enforce the constraints if it is possible during the processing of template creation, e.g., servers may validate type constraints for the leaf, including those defined in the type's "range", "length", and "pattern" properties.
-Implementations may also consider using mechanism defined in {{?I-D.ietf-netmod-yang-anydata-validation}} to validate anydata.

-That said, if a template is applied in the configuration data tree, the results of the template configuration merging with configuration explicitly provided by the client MUST always be valid, as defined in
-{{Section 8.1 of !RFC7950}}.
+   - When a template configuring list elements uses wildcards, and more than one matches, each match is applied in order, with the contents being merged.

+*  When a template configures nodes higher (closer to the root node) in the configuration tree than where the template is applied, the template's higher-level nodes are ignored.

+### Merging Notes

+Merging configuration is a concept introduced in RFC 4741 without a formal definition, which is provided in this section for templates.

+Generally, when configuration C1 is merged into C2, nodes in C2 take precendence over nodes in C1.
+Details follow.

+*  When "leaf" L1 is merged into a "leaf" L2, the L2 leaf is retained (L1 is discarded).

+*  When "anydata" A1 is merged into a "anydata" A2, the A2 anydata is retained (A1 is discarded).

+*  When "leaf-list" LL1 is merged into a "leaf-list" LL2, new values from LL1 are added (in order) to the end of LL2.
+Matching values are discarded.

+*  When "container" C1 is merged into "container" C2, all non-matching descendant nodes are retained, and all matching descendant nodes are recursively merged.

+*  When "list" LL1 is merged into a "list" LL2, all non-matching elements from LL1 are added (in order) to the end of LL2, and all matching elements are recursively merged.

+For "ordered-by user" lists/leaf-lists, postpending new values/elements preserves the understanding that values/elements are processed Left to Right (or Top to Bottom).
+Thus, postpending values/elements causes the less important configuration (C1) to be processed after the more important configuration (C2).
+This may not be semantically accurate in all cases.
+For instance, the merging of two sorted lists of numbers should obstensibly be interleaved as necessary to produce an ordered list of numbers.

+### Algorithm

+> Note: this section was written by AI
+{:aside}

+This section describes an algorithm that implements the rules above.
+The algorithm walks the configuration tree from the root, and, at each node, merges the node's explicitly-provided configuration with the configuration contributed by any applied templates.

+The algorithm relies on the underlying YANG data model in order to classify each node (as a "container", "list", "leaf", "leaf-list", or "anydata") and to learn each list's key leaf(s), as the merging rules differ per node type and cannot be inferred from the encoded data alone.

+#### Preparation

+Before expansion begins:

+1. Index every template definition by its "name", so that an "apply-templates" reference can be resolved to a template's content.

+2. Remove the template definitions from the configuration, as they are not themselves part of the expanded (\<intended\>) configuration.

+Expansion then proceeds by processing the root node as a "container".

+#### Collecting a Node's Sources (in Precedence Order)

+At each container (including each list entry, which is a container), the algorithm assembles an ordered list of "sources" that contribute configuration to that location, ordered from highest precedence to
+lowest:

+1. The node's explicitly-provided configuration (i.e., everything except its "apply-templates" value) comes first.

+2. For each name in the node's "apply-templates" value, in the order listed by the client, the template's content is resolved to this location (see below) and appended.
+Because a template's content may itself apply further templates, each template's content is processed recursively, so that templates applied by a template rank below the template that applied them.

+Processing the sources in this order realizes the precedence rules: explicit configuration outranks templates, self-applied templates outrank ancestor-applied templates, and, among templates applied at the same node, earlier-listed templates outrank later ones.
+Applying a template that is already being applied further up the current chain is a circular reference and is an error.

+#### Resolving a Template to the Applied Location ("ignore above")

+A template is authored as a full configuration subtree rooted at the top of the data tree, but it may be applied deep within the tree.
+To find the content a template contributes at the location where it is applied, the algorithm navigates from the template's root down the same path (the sequence of container and list-entry steps) that leads to the applied node.
+A list-entry step matches a template entry by comparing key values, honoring wildcards ("*" and "?") in the template's keys.

+If the template configures nothing at (or below) the applied location, it contributes nothing.
+Any nodes the template configures above the applied location are simply never reached by this navigation, which is how the "ignore above" rule is realized.

+#### Merging the Sources

+Once a location's sources have been collected (highest precedence first), they are merged according to node type:

+*  "container": The children of all sources are grouped by name, preserving the order in which each name is first seen (i.e., highest-precedence first).
+Each group is then merged recursively according to that child's node type.

+*  "leaf" and "anydata"/"anyxml": The value from the highest-precedence source is kept; lower-precedence values are discarded.

+*  "leaf-list": The higher-precedence values are kept, and any not-yet-present values from lower-precedence sources are appended, in order.
+Duplicate values are discarded.

+*  "list": Entries are matched by their key value(s).
+Concrete (non- wildcard) entries establish the set of resulting entries, in order of first appearance.
+A wildcard entry contributes only to already- established (higher-precedence) entries that it matches; when several wildcard entries match the same entry, the later ones take precedence.
+Each resulting entry is then merged recursively as a container.

+Note that large numbers of templates and/or large configurations may have performance issues that can be improved by caching results.

+# NMDA Considerations

-# Interaction with NMDA datastores {#interact-NMDA}
+## Servers Supporting NMDA {#interact-NMDA}

 Some implementations may have predefined configuration templates for the convenience of clients, which are present in \<system\> (if implemented, see {{?I-D.ietf-netmod-system-config}}).
 In addition, clients can always define their own templates in \<running\>.
-However, configuration template data defined by "ietf-config-template" YANG data model should not be visible in \<operational\> until being inherited by a node in the data tree.
+However, configuration template data defined by "ietf-config-templates" YANG data model should not be visible in \<operational\> until being inherited by a node in the data tree.

 If a node in the data tree applies a configuration template, the configuration